mark-me/prototype_flask_streaming/README.md

 ## Notes

-* Only .yml configuration files are supported.
+* Only .yml (or .yaml) configuration files are supported.
 * Only .csv log files can be downloaded.
 This application is intended as a prototype and is not production-ready without further security measures.
 License